mkudija/mkudija.github.io/reading-notes/_md/2018-04-09-Sleeping With Your Smartphone.md

 # *Sleeping With Your Smartphone* by Leslie A. Perlow
 2018-04-09

-*How to Break the 24/7 Habit and CHange the Way you Work*: all about her work with BCG to implement PTO to bring more predictability and work-life balance to their crazy consulting schedules.
+*How to Break the 24/7 Habit and Change the Way you Work*: all about her work with BCG to implement PTO to bring more predictability and work-life balance to their crazy consulting schedules.

 # Introduction
 - this book shares the BCG story and is a guide for implementing PTO in your organization